kjhosein/rtm_random/README.md

 *Note* that specifying multiple search filter flags `AND`s them together (not `OR`).

+## Bonus Script - Randomize a List of Ordered Numbers, 1 to N.

+Many days, I have To Dos that crop up outside of what's in RTM.
+I tend to write these down.
+To fight the overwhelm, I number the items, then randomize the list using the `shuffle.py` script.

+For example, if I have 4 items (1, 2, 3, 4 ), after shuffling the list, it may become [3, 1, 4, 2].

 ## Contributing

 Please add your suggestions, bugs you've found or send us pull requests via this GitHub repo!